martinlynge/bit-docs/content/docs/quick-start.md

 $ bit init
 ```

-### 4. Track files (components) with Bit
+### Track files (components) with Bit

-Bit [tracks and isolates](/docs/isolating-and-tracking-components.html) files in your repository and set them as components.
+Bit [isolates and tracks](/docs/isolating-and-tracking-components.html) files in your repository and set them as components.
 To track components use `bit add`.

 ```bash